 The Navy honored former president George H.W.
-Bush, who died Sunday at 94, with one of the notable tributes in … Continued
+Bush, who died Sunday at 94, with one of the notable tributes in its history: an unprecedented 21-jet flyover.

 A team of 21 Navy F/A-18 Hornets conducted the memorial flyover, the so-called “missing man” formation that entered military protocol at the end of the Korean War, just as the former president and Navy veteran's casket was escorted onto the grounds of the George H.W.
 Bush Presidential Library and Museum in College Station, Texas, by a military honor guard.